tholonia/iching_cli/book/v2/markdown/hexagram_40.md

 #### In the heart of a humid jungle, where the dense canopy laced the sky with greenery and obscured the whisper of the sun, there lay a forgotten river known to local myths as the River of Awakening.
 This river, said to possess the essence of unbridled potential, intrigued an artist named Amaru who had grown weary of the sterile studios of the city.

 As Amaru ventured deeper into the foliage, guided by whispered legends and the faint promise of discovery, he felt the jungle pulse with life around him.
 He intuitively set up his canvas beside the riverbank, believing that here, amidst age-old mysteries, his brush would speak in colors untainted by urbanity.
-Yet, amidst the lush tranquility, his mind battled with doubts—the river's murmur echoing the discord within his soul.
+Yet, amidst the lush tranquility, his mind battled with doubts, the river's murmur echoing the discord within his soul.

 The river, enfolded by the delicate touch of the wind, inspired Amaru to embrace spontaneity.
-Yet as he painted, the vibrant hues on the canvas began to shift and blend into a chaotic dance—an embodiment of his internal conflict.
+Yet as he painted, the vibrant hues on the canvas began to shift and blend into a chaotic dance, an embodiment of his internal conflict.
 Dissatisfied and frustrated, he hurled the brush aside, only for the river to lap at the colors with its gentle embrace, weaving new shades into a masterpiece of raw emotion.

 Awestruck by the river's interference, Amaru realized that the true artistry lay not in domination but in unraveling control's tight grasp.
 Inspired, he seized the brush anew, ready to collaborate with the river's ebb and flow.
 As dawn broke, the river and artist emerged as one, the painting a testament to their shared journey into unfolding potential, the river teaching Amaru that true awakening came from synergy rather than rivalry.